Call for Entries by

 This exhibit has no predefined expectation for type or style of work to be considered or selected.
 Submissions can range from the most traditional to the most conceptual or experimental.
 The only criteria for entry is that works must qualify as works of painting and be made by artists living in Ohio, Kentucky, or Indiana.
 Works may include other processes or media (i.e. mixed media), but must clearly be definable primarily as painting.

 AFTER REVIEWING THE FULL PROSPECTUS BELOW, FIND THE REQUIRED ENTRY FORM HERE. <<<<

 SUBMISSION AND EXHIBITION

-SCULPTURE is open to everyone.
+PAINTING is open to everyone.
 Professionals as well as students are encouraged to enter.
-The only limitation is that entries must represent original works which clearly qualify as sculpture.
+The only limitation is that entries must represent original works which clearly qualify as painting.
 This can include experimental or traditional processes, as well as mixed approaches.

 Manifest's carefully assembled juries change from project to project, and have no collective predisposition towards any particular kind or style of art.
 The jury's directive is to seek and score accordingly the best quality work possible.

 $36 for up to three entries submitted. $10 per each additional entry.
 Fees are non-refundable.
 Number of entries is unlimited.

 Entry fee must be paid by U.S. check or money order made payable to MANIFEST,